lepperm/Learning-Log/_posts/blog/2020/08/2020-08-08-learning-log-inception.md

 ## Process

-I am already using Markdown for nearly all of my personal documents and documentation at work, so the repo-style approach seemed like a very comfortable fit.
+I am already using Markdown for nearly all of my personal documents and documentation at my day job, so the repo-style approach seemed like a very comfortable fit.
 However, the repo page doesn't seem very easily searchable, and requires some basic familiarity with GitLab / GitHub to navigate to all content.
-I had passively encountered a LOT of references to Jekyll over the past few months without really understanding what it was for, yet very quickly encountered it again while searching for a way to quickly serve documents in Markdown.
+I had passively encountered a LOT of references to Jekyll over the past few months without really understanding what it was for, yet immediately encountered it again while searching for a way to quickly serve documents in Markdown.

 A stand-alone site would be an excellent way to reduce the barrier to entry, give me more control over the formatting and appearance, and also help benefit my public development ecosystem in general through use of SEO and project/site backlinks.